mendix/docs/content/refguide/native-styling-refguide.md

 ### 11.28 Bar Chart

-The [bar chart widget](https://github.com/mendix/widgets-resources/tree/master/packages/pluggableWidgets/bar-chart-native) renders a horizontal bar graph based on static and dynamic data sets.
+The [Bar Chart](https://github.com/mendix/widgets-resources/tree/master/packages/pluggableWidgets/bar-chart-native) widget renders a horizontal bar graph based on static and dynamic data sets.

 The widget consists of the following elements: